Srodriguezr8/app_security_tailwind/README.md

-# 🏥 Clinic Management System
+a# 🏥 Clinic Management System

 ## 📌 Description
 A comprehensive clinic management system designed to streamline healthcare operations.
 This web application facilitates secure user role-based access, efficient management of doctors, patients, appointments, and medical examinations.
 Built with modern web technologies to provide a responsive and intuitive interface.